PrestaShop/open-source/content/quality-council/rules/_index.md

 ### Members

-There are 3 profiles which are members of the Quality Council :
+There are 3 profiles which are members of the Quality Council:
 * Issue Manager
 * Software Developer in Test
 * Software Tester

-Each member can be :
+Each member can be:
 * either a maintainer (can participate and vote during the Quality Council),
 * or a committer (can participate during the Quality Council).